Residence Hall Policies

 Lost or stolen cards should be reported immediately to SAS – Student Administrative Services (from 8-5 weekdays) or Rockford University Police and Department of Public Safety (weekends and evening hours).
 A fee will be assessed for the replacement of lost or stolen ID cards.

 Room keys, mailbox keys, and outdoor access cards (and keys) are the property of the University.
 Residents are responsible for all issued keys.
 Under no circumstances may keys be duplicated or loaned to other individuals.
 Residents are encouraged to keep unattended rooms locked to avoid theft.
 The University is not responsible for rooms left unattended and unlocked.
 Full replacement costs for lost or stolen keys will be assigned to the resident to whom the key was issued by Residence Life.

 When a resident gets locked out of their room or building they should first attempt to contact their Resident Assistant.
-If the Resident Assistant is not available then Rockford University Police and Department of Public Safety should be contacted.
+If the Resident Assistant is not available then attempt to contact another Resident Assistant in their residence hall.
+If a Resident Assistant is not available hen Department of Public Safety should be contacted.

 RH016 - Loss and Liability

 Rockford University is not responsible for the loss, theft, or damage of any personal property from any cause.
 For safety purposes, we encourage all students to keep their room and automobile locked at all times.
 All residents are encouraged to purchase renter’s insurance.
 Dependent students may be covered under their parent/guardian’s home owner’s policy; please check with insurance agents.